loweisz/my-home/src/pages/creating_components_with_plop/index.md

 > Micro-generator framework that makes it easy for an entire team to create files with a level of uniformity.

-Nice!
 This sounds pretty awesome.
-But how can I add that to my component library?
+But how can you add that to your component library or project?

 ### Component structure of the library

 So we want to have a generate script which should always generate all out needed files for our new component.
-Before we start to clarify for the following example we are using [styled-components](https://styled-components.com/) for stylings, [storybook](https://storybook.js.org/) for displaying our components and [Jest](https://jestjs.io/) for testing.
+Before we start to clarify some things here, for the following example we are using [styled-components](https://styled-components.com/) for stylings, [storybook](https://storybook.js.org/) for displaying our components and [Jest](https://jestjs.io/) for testing.
 But these are just examples and you can use whatever you want for generating your files.

 With that techstack, every component in your library should have the same structure (this is also highly opinionated and you can do your own structure anyway you want):